 Idaho electricity market

-Regulated state with the cheapest residential electricity in the US, driven by abundant hydroelectric generation via the Bonneville Power Administration system.
+Regulated state with some of the cheapest residential electricity in the US (second only to North Dakota as of March 2026), driven by abundant hydroelectric generation via the Bonneville Power Administration system.
 Idaho Power is the dominant utility serving southern Idaho, with Avista in the north and Rocky Mountain Power in the southeast.

 Where Idaho residents save